webprog25/finalproject-Steiner-David/README.txt

 * Delete: remove unwanted plants with a confirmation prompt.

+* Mobile-friendly: responsive grid and forms collapse to a single column on phones.

 Collaboration and libraries
 ---------------------------
 * I tried to stick as closely as possible to the lecture material.